Federico Sossai

 🪶 About Me

-I’ve always had a strong passion for programming, since middle school.
-I’m fascinated by how much structure can emerge when enough thought is put into passing ideas through the sieve of algorithmic precision, and how these structures come back again and again.
 At the University of Padova, I realized how the love for learning did not only belong to computer science but extended to all the disciplines ruled by the rigor of math.
 For better or worse, calculus, electromagnetism, probability theory, and NP-completeness forever changed how I look at the world, and there’s no way back.

 $ cat contacts.json